 \subsection{Nonlinear Analysis Tools: Piro}

 Piro~\cite{osti_1231283} provides a simple and unified interface to nonlinear analysis tools in Trilinos, exposing capabilities for computing sensitivities, performing parameter continuation and bifurcation analysis, and solving constrained optimization problems.
+Piro wraps many of the common functionalities of Trilinos packages such as Belos, NOX, LOCA, Tempus and ROL, into a simple interface.
 In particular, Piro implements main driver classes for: \begin{itemize} \item \emph{Linear/nonlinear solvers and sensitivity analysis} for transient and nontransient problems.
 As an example, this capability can be used to compute the discrete solution of a partial differential equation depending on a parameter and the sensitivity of a quantity of interest with respect to this parameter.
 Sensitivities can be computed in a forward or adjoint fashion, the latter being preferable in the presence of high-dimensional parameters.
-This capability relies on NOX for the solution of nonlinear problems and Tempus for transient problems. \item \emph{Constrained optimization problems} with linear/nonlinear equality constraints: Piro provides tools for transient and nontransient (snapshot) optimizations, featuring gradient-based reduced-space and full-space methods.
+To this end, Piro performs forward and adjoint solves, relying on Belos, NOX and Tempus for the solution of linear, nonlinear and transient problems. \item \emph{Constrained optimization problems} with linear/nonlinear equality constraints: Piro provides tools for transient and nontransient (snapshot) optimizations, featuring gradient-based reduced-space and full-space methods.
 This capability is used by applications such as Albany to solve large-scale PDE-constrained optimization problems \cite{Perego2022}.
-Piro interfaces with ROL for algorithms to solve constrained optimization problems. \item \emph{Parameter continuation and bifurcation analysis:} this capability is provided through the package LOCA. \end{itemize} These driver classes share a similar interface based on the \code{Thyra::ModelEvaluator} and the \code{Teuchos::ParameterList} classes.
+Piro interfaces with ROL for algorithms to solve constrained optimization problems. \item \emph{Parameter continuation and bifurcation analysis.} The core capabilities for continuation and bifurcation analysis are provided through the package LOCA.
+The Piro driver integrates these functionalities with linear, nonlinear, and time integration solvers, enhancing flexibility and usability. \end{itemize} These driver classes share a similar interface based on the \code{Thyra::ModelEvaluator} and the \code{Teuchos::ParameterList} classes.
 Applications define the problems to be targeted (e.g., the equations to be solved, the parameters, the quantities of interests) by providing a concrete implementations of the \code{Thyra::ModelEvaluator}; see \cite{pawlowski2012automating,pawlowski2012automatingpart2}.